TomaszFilip/ExpectedZwolnienieTrenera/README.md

 # ExpectedZwolnienieTrenera
-Recommendation system based models for prediction of coach firing in Ekstraklasa football clubs
+Models for prediction of coach firing in Ekstraklasa football clubs